Universityglenbins/UniversityGlenBins.github.io/README.md

 - **First week is **50% off** when you email me **"Garbage Bins"** in the headline.

 ## How it Works
-**You will email me your adress, the money in venmo or you can pay me in cash when I get there, the code garbage bins in the headline of you email to get 50% off if you are new**.
+**You will email me your adress, the money in venmo or you can pay me in cash when I get there.
+Use the code "garbage bins" in the headline of your email to get 50% off if you are new**.
 Then I will come to youre house on Monday from **8am to 7pm** to take your garbage cans out then from **9:30am to 8pm** on Tuesday to put them back in your patio/garbage bin area.
 If I am univalible **(For instance on vacation)** I will refund you with venmo and you will take your cans out.
 The monthly fee is **$12 a month** or **$10 a month for 50 and older**.

 ## Contact Us